j-mohammadi/RL-RacingCar/README.md

 ## Conclusion of the project

 While results have been quite difficult to obtain due to the many hyperparameters to tune, I am very happy with the final result.
-The training time is quite small (less than a few hour for the final result shown in the GIF).
+The training time is quite small (less than a few hours for the final result shown in the GIF).
 I managed to train an AI to learn how to drive almost perfectly and with a behavior that is very similar to humans.